-In May, 2014, the Company entered into an LLC agreement with Trinity Universal Insurance Company, a subsidiary of Kemper Corporation ("Kemper") to form SLF JV I. On July 1, 2014, SLF JV I began investing in senior secured loans of middle market companies and other corporate debt securities.
+In May 2014, the Company entered into an LLC agreement with Trinity Universal Insurance Company, a subsidiary of Kemper Corporation ("Kemper") to form SLF JV I. On July 1, 2014, SLF JV I began investing in senior secured loans of middle market companies and other corporate debt securities.
 The Company co-invests in these securities with Kemper through its investment in SLF JV I. SLF JV I is managed by a four person Board of Directors, two of whom are selected by the Company and two of whom are selected by Kemper.
 SLF JV I is capitalized pro rata with subordinated notes and LLC equity interests as transactions are completed.
+The subordinated notes mature on May 2, 2021.
 All portfolio decisions and investment decisions in respect of SLF JV I must be approved by the SLF JV I investment committee, which consists of one representative of the Company and one representative of Kemper (with approval from a representative of each required).
-The members provide capital to SLF JV I in the form of subordinated notes and LLC equity interests.
-As of December 31, 2014 and September 30, 2014, the Company and Kemper owned, in the aggregate, 87.5% and 12.5%, respectively, of each of the outstanding subordinated notes and LLC equity interests.
+As of March 31, 2015 and September 30, 2014, the Company and Kemper owned, in the aggregate, 87.5% and 12.5%, respectively, of each of the outstanding subordinated notes and LLC equity interests.

-The Company has determined that SLF JV I is an investment company under ASC 946, however, in accordance with such guidance, the Company will generally not consolidate its investment in a company other than a wholly owned investment company subsidiary or a controlled operating company whose business consists of providing services to the Company.
+The Company has determined that SLF JV I is an investment company under ASC 946, however, in accordance with such guidance, the Company will generally not consolidate its investment in a company other than a wholly-owned investment company subsidiary or a controlled operating company whose business consists of providing services to the Company.
 Accordingly, the Company does not consolidate its noncontrolling interest in SLF JV I.

-As of December 31, 2014 and September 30, 2014, SLF JV I had total assets of \$265.0 million and \$186.0 million, respectively.
-The Company's investment in SLF JV I consisted of LLC equity interests of \$4.8 million and subordinated notes of \$61.8 million, at fair value as of December 31, 2014.
+As of March 31, 2015 and September 30, 2014, SLF JV I had total assets of \$308.1 million and \$186.0 million, respectively.
+The Company's investment in SLF JV I consisted of LLC equity interests of \$9.0 million and subordinated notes of \$80.9 million, at fair value as of March 31, 2015.
 As of September 30, 2014, the Company's investment consisted of LLC equity interests of \$5.6 million and subordinated notes of \$54.0 million, at fair value.
-The subordinated notes are junior in right of payment to the repayment of temporary contributions made by the Company to fund investments of SLF JV I. SLF JV I's portfolio consisted of middle-market and other corporate debt securities of 21 and 18 "eligible portfolio companies" (as defined in the Section 2(a) (46) of the 1940 Act) as of December 31, 2014 and September 30, 2014, respectively.
-As of December 31, 2014, the largest investment in a single company in SLF JV I's portfolio in aggregate principal amount was \$20.0 million, and the five largest investment in a single company in SLF JV I's portfolio in aggregate principal amount.
+The subordinated notes are junior in right of payment to the repayment of temporary contributions made by the Company to fund investments of SLF JV I. SLF JV I's portfolio consisted of middle-market and other corporate debt securities of 27 and 18 "eligible portfolio companies" (as defined in the Section 2(a)(46) of the 1940 Act) as of March 31, 2015 and September 30, 2014, respectively.
+As of March 31, 2015, the largest investment in a single company in SLF JV I's portfolio in aggregate principal amount was \$20.0 million, and the five largest investments in portfolio companies in SLF JV I totaled \$89.4 million in aggregate principal amount.
 As of September 30, 2014, the largest investment in a single company in SLF JV I's portfolio in aggregate principal amount.
 The portfolio companies in SLF JV I are in industries similar to those in which the Company may invest directly.